tyronechen/intro-to-ML-for-bio/modules/index.md

 ## When and Where:
 Virtual, on Friday 14th October at 9:00 to 11:30 (Istanbul standard time, GMT+3) | 11:30 -14:00 (Indian standard time) | 17:00 - 19:30 (Australian daylight saving  time, GMT+11).

+## Prerequisites:

+- Familiarity with python (an intermediate level), specifically:
+- Understand variables, data types, functions and classes
+- Able to search for and install external libraries for own use cases

 ## Lead Instructor:
 * Dr Sonika Tyagi, Monash University, AUSTRALIA
 ## Co-instructors/Helpers: